 7. Taxes can be either created in the Megaventory software or in the Magento software.
 If a tax is added in Megaventory, the Synchronize Taxes option should be clicked in the Magento software.
 This option lies under the Megaventory > Settings screen.
 If a tax is added to the Magento software it will be automatically added to the Megaventory software.

 8. Magento Orders (Orders that are placed by clients in the frontend of Magento) will be automatically created in Megaventory and be assigned a Reference Number in the Megaventory software.
 The Reference Number helps tracking the Magento orders in the Megaventory software.

-- Once a Sales Order is sent to Megaventory from the Magento frontend, the Sales Order has to be fulfilled (shipped/invoiced/closed) from Megaventory only.
-Sales Order statuses and inventory quantities will be automatically sent back to the Magento software.
+Once a Sales Order is sent to Megaventory from the Magento frontend, the Sales Order has to be fulfilled (shipped/invoiced/closed) from Megaventory only.
+Sales Orders marked as Shipped in Magento will not be affected in Megaventory.
+Sales Order statuses and inventory quantities changed in Megaventory will be automatically sent back to the Magento software.